chrisWhyTea-zz/ovh-dns-client/README.md

 [![NPM Version][npm-image]][npm-url]
 [![NPM Downloads][downloads-image]][npm-url]

 A easy to use CLI-Client for OVH DNS Service...
-Just install it, get API Credentials
+Just install it and get API Credentials

 ##How To Setup